mariodavid/mariodavid.github.io/_posts/2015-12-01-cubas-rest-api-if-only-roy-would-knew-about-it.md

 Level 1 says: Use *Resources*.
 When you look at the URLs: */api/query/*, */api/commit* you'll see, that these are not the resources of the business domain, but rather RPC calls if you will (like in Level 0).

 Level 2 says: Use HTTP Verbs.
-Well, ok you have to use two different HTTP Verbs (GET and POST), but they are not really used with the characteristics they have in mind like *[Idempotence](http://restcookbook.com/HTTP%20Methods/idempotency/)* and *[Safe](http://restcookbook.com/HTTP%20Methods/idempotency/)*.
+Well, ok you have to use two different HTTP Verbs (GET and POST), but they are not really used with the corresponding characteristics in mind like *[Idempotence](http://restcookbook.com/HTTP%20Methods/idempotency/)* and *[Safe](http://restcookbook.com/HTTP%20Methods/idempotency/)*.
 They are more a tunneling mechanism for HTTP.
 Additionally other Verbs are not supported.

 Level 3 says: Use Hypermedia, which obviously is requires Level 1 to be covered - which is not the case, so its not possible.